evgenirovinsky/GenAIProject/README.md

 - **REST API**: Includes a FastAPI-based API for easy integration
 - **Ukrainian Language Support**: Optimized for Ukrainian text with Ukrainian emotion labels

+## Prerequisites

+1. A Hugging Face account (required for accessing the sentiment analysis model)
+2. Python 3.8 or higher
+3. pip (Python package installer)

 ## Installation

 1. Clone the repository: